-Today, with FUT and FUE techniques, individual hair follicles can be planted in the bald areas of the scalp to restore a natural hairline.
+Today, with new hair transplant techniques such as FUT and FUE, individual hair follicles can be planted in the bald areas of the scalp to restore a natural hairline.

 But, as technology and medical practices are getting better each year, new and improved techniques and modifications are developed.
 One of these developments came in the form of DHI, offering an improved process compared to other hair transplant procedures in some ways.

 In this article, I’ll explain what DHI is, how it’s done, its benefits, and the side effects; to answer every question you might have before choosing this hair transplant method.

 Table of Contents

 Direct Hair Implantation, also known as Direct Hair Transplantation or DHI, is an advanced FUE where individual hair grafts are implanted directly needing pre-made incisions.
 Implanter pens, also called DHI implanter, are used in place of medical forceps to implant hair follicles directly into the scalp.

 Equipment Used for Hair Transplant Surgeries

 Although no research proves DHI is more effective than a regular FUE surgery, most surgeons, including myself, are almost certain it fixes many complications and flaws of FUE.

 Follicular Unit Extraction (FUE) is a hair transplantation technique developed in the 1990s and became popular in the 2000s.
 It replaced hair plugs and Follicular Unit Transplantation (FUT) Surgeries that followed it in most clinics, simply because it offered more precise results without the linear scars created by the FUT method.